Bachelor of Interior Design (Online)

 Canada’s Only CIDA-Accredited Online Bachelor of Interior Design

-The Bachelor of Interior Design program at Yorkville University is a premier offering, being the only CIDA-accredited online degree in Canada without a residency requirement.
+The Bachelor of Interior Design program at Yorkville University is the only CIDA-accredited online degree in Canada without a residency requirement.

 Fully Online, Flexible Program – Your busy schedule shouldn’t hinder you from the career you’ve always wanted.
 This industry-based program is designed for individuals passionate about creating sustainable design solutions for the health, welfare and safety of the individuals.